The majority of SavaPage configuration is conducted in the Administrator Web App. Additional configuration

 Important: restart the database after changing any of these settings.

 CUPS notifier is a custom SavaPage binary that pushes printer and print job status events from CUPS to SavaPage server.
+It is the default CUPS notification method.
+A pull method can be activated as alternative.

 Occasionally the notifier may fail to deliver job state notifications, as